danloh/atpage/shared/readme.md

 # How to share?

-Just put your style `.css` file in the folder: `/shared/styles` and script `.js` file in the folder `shared/scripts` and attach your atpage link to check the outcome.
+Just put your style `.css` file in the folder: `/shared/styles` or script `.js` file in the folder `shared/scripts` and attach your atpage link to check the outcome.

 # How to use?